Mandatory HMO Licence Fee Is Now £1,400

 17 wards: Brownswood, Cazenove, Clissold, Dalston, De Beauvoir, Hackney Central, Hackney Downs, Hackney Wick, Homerton, King’s Park, Lea Bridge, London Fields, Shacklewell, Springfield, Stamford Hill West, Stoke Newington, and Victoria.

-Enforcement begins May 1, 2026.
-After this date, operating a licensable property without a licence is an offence.
-Apply before May 1 to avoid penalties.
+Yes.
+Enforcement has been in force since May 1, 2026.
+Operating a licensable property without a licence is now an offence — apply without delay to limit your exposure to penalties.

 Does Hackney have near-total PRS licensing coverage?